Setup steps for HTTPS connections to AWS CodeCommit with git-remote-codecommit - AWS CodeCommit

 Setup steps for HTTPS connections to AWS CodeCommit with git-remote-codecommit

 If you want to connect to CodeCommit using a root account, federated access, or temporary credentials, you should set up access using git-remote-codecommit.
 This utility provides a simple method for pushing and pulling code from CodeCommit repositories by extending Git.
 It is the recommended method for supporting connections made with federated access, identity providers, and temporary credentials.
 To assign permissions to a federated identity, you create a role and define permissions for the role.
 When a federated identity authenticates, the identity is associated with the role and is granted the permissions that are defined by the role.
-For information about roles for federation, see Creating a role for a third-party Identity Provider in the IAM User Guide.
+For information about roles for federation, see Create a role for a third-party identity provider (federation) in the IAM User Guide.
 If you use IAM Identity Center, you configure a permission set.
 To control what your identities can access after they authenticate, IAM Identity Center correlates the permission set to a role in IAM.
 For information about permissions sets, see Permission sets in the AWS IAM Identity Center User Guide.

 You can also use git-remote-codecommit with an IAM user.
 Unlike other HTTPS connection methods, git-remote-codecommit does not require setting up Git credentials for the user.